QPH-Coding/QWebServer/docs/asynclog.md

-# AsyncLog
+# Asynchronous Log System

 ## Overview

-The Async Log System have features as follows:
+The Asynchronous Log System have features as follows:

 - Accurate to subtlety